top of page

 Season:

-We have chosen October to go trekking as this is the best month of the year for the climate in Nepal.
-It will be mid autumn, so summer temps have dropped, but its not quite the cold snowy winter yet.
-The rains should also be gone by October, so we shouldn’t be getting rained on (unless the weather gods want to play a trick on us of course)!
+We have chosen November to go trekking as this is one of the best parts of the year for the climate in Nepal.
+It will be the end of autumn, so temps have begun to drop, but its not quite the super cold snowy winter yet.

-The first few days of our hike will be very warm, t-shirts and shorts weather, then the higher and higher we get up the mountain the cooler it will get.
-So this means you'll have to pack summer clothes AND winter clothes.
+The first few days of our hike will be a bit warmer and then the higher and higher we get up the mountain the cooler it will get.
+When we are in the higher elevations it will be very cold at night.
+So this means you'll have to pack some autumn hiking clothes AND winter clothes.

 • 3 Passport size Photos (required for National Park trekking permits)